WWE Rumors: Roman Reigns And AJ Styles Set For Face Turns And An Epic Feud?

 On this week’s Monday Night Raw, Vince McMahon announced that a “superstar shakeup” was on the way.
 Styles took to Twitter to say that the shakeup would be a “phenomenal opportunity.”
 Many commentators believe that this signals a move from SmackDown to Raw for Styles.
 One would assume that this means a top superstar will move in the other direction.
 The obvious choice would be Roman Reigns, but that move is extremely unlikely.

 As the top face on the WWE’s flagship show it is unlikely that McMahon would shift reigns to SmackDown, even when the blue brands viewing figures are now neck-and-neck with Monday Night Raw.
 McMahon will be looking to boost Raw, and having Styles and Reigns in an epic feud would do that.
-The thing is, that if the pundits are correct, and Styles is set to become an established face, what does that mean for Reigns?
+The thing is, that if the pundits are correct and Styles is set to become an established face, what does that mean for Reigns?
 It takes us all the way back to a Reigns heel turn.

-A Reigns heel turn, combined with a Styles face turn could lead to one of the most exciting feuds the WWE has ever produced.
-Let’s be honest, who doesn’t want to see the “Phenomenal One” bring the “Big Dog” to heel.
+A Reigns heel turn, combined with a Styles face turn, could lead to one of the most exciting feuds the WWE has ever produced.
+Let’s be honest, who doesn’t want to see the “Phenomenal One” bring the “Big Dog” to heel?

 [Featured Image by WWE]